songweizhi/songweizhi.github.io/research.md

 [:arrow_up:](https://songweizhi.github.io/research)

-DIRECTION THREE: Development of a specimen library and database for Hong Kong sponges and their associated microbial symbionts (an ECF proposal, under review)
+DIRECTION THREE: Development of a specimen library and database for Hong Kong sponges and their associated microbial symbionts
 ---

 Marine sponges (phylum Porifera) are found to be distributed widely in Hong Kong waters and to exhibit high morphological diversity ([https://hkspongedb.github.io](https://hkspongedb.github.io)), highlighting their ecological importance.